A guide to buying Puerh – high-end edition

 If you want to learn more, please visit our website.

-Most of the very high-end ones came from many tens of individual taiwanese collectors and enthusiasts, where the very best pricing for the highest quality of aged puerh can be found.
-This experiment would’ve been so much more expensive if I bought from businesses or from mainland china.
+Most of the very high-end ones came from many tens of individual Taiwanese collectors and enthusiasts, where the very best pricing for the highest quality of aged puerh can be found.
+This experiment would’ve been so much more expensive if I bought from businesses or from mainland China.

 Reference pricing